“I need your word you won’t tell a soul about this,” Gary whispered as he gripped my wrist tightly nearly knocking me out of gear.

 “The building where you just picked me up is a centre specialising in mood disorders.
 I suffer from bipolar.
 When I met you three weeks ago I was at the height of a manic episode.
 I’m not crazy and I wasn’t lying to you; I believed more than anyone I could change the world.”
 He paused, then went on:

 “People out there can only relate to the depressive side of bipolar because everyone has their days in the shadows.
 Very few can relate to the manic side of the illness, the dragon sleeping beneath the black dog.
 Imagine your brain flooding with so much serotonin that you believe you are superman, that anything is possible and you are the man to make it happen.
 When you picked me up from the city I hadn’t slept in four nights.
 No drugs, no caffeine keeping me awake, just the chemicals in my brain bubbling away, slicing through any inhibitions or self doubts I ever harboured.
 Imagine the happiest, the most energized you have ever felt in your life and magnify it ten fold.
-I had that feeling for three months straight.
+I had that feeling for two months straight.
 It’s the highest I have ever been, but it can’t be sustained.
 When anything is possible, reality evades you.
 My wife found the book and knew it was time I had a rest for a while.
 And now we’re here.”

 “I’m sorry you believed in me so much,” said Gary with hand outstretched as we pulled into the driveway of his waterfront mansion.
-I shook his hand warmly and said, “Don’t be silly mate.
+I shook his hand and said, “Don’t be silly mate.
 I hope you feel better soon.”

 Before he shut his door he leaned in and said, “Good luck with the blog and the book.
 Hopefully, I at least gave you a half decent story to tell.”
 And with that, he was gone.
 I didn’t feel like Ubering anymore that day so I headed straight home a bit dejected.
 I had seen a great man at his best and still, it wasn’t good enough.
-If our moment wasn’t real then I don’t want reality, for the 2 hours we spent together had more magic than every other ordinary day I had spent since.
+If our moment wasn’t real then I don’t want reality, because the 2 hours we spent together had more magic than every other ordinary day I had spent since.

 I still think about Gary often.
 I don’t think of him as some crazed lunatic, I just know him as a man that is lost.
 I started driving for Uber because I was, and am, completely lost.
 I now spend my days, for the most part, completely invisible to my passengers.
 I experience one small snapshot of their busy lives before they go on to exist in another place and another time.
 I am grateful to have met Gary.
 I met a real man, as lost I am, in a world we can’t control.